Daniel Asua Wubah

-Daniel Asua Wubah is a Ghanaian-American president of Millersville University of Pennsylvania.
+Daniel Asua Wubah is a Ghanaian-born American president of Millersville University of Pennsylvania.
 Prior to that he was the Provost at Washington and Lee University.
 In his private life, Wubah is a tribal king, Nana Ofosu Peko III, Safohene of Breman Traditional Area in Ghana.
 He is the first Ghanaian-born president of an American university.

 Early life

 Daniel Wubah was born in Accra, Ghana.
-Both of his parents were Akan royals; his father, Daniel A. Wubah II, was from the Twidan Royal family of Breman Asikuma, Central Region and his mother, Elizabeth Appoe, was from the royal family of Krokorshwe, Central Region.
+Both of his parents were Akan royals; his father, Daniel A. Wubah II, was from the Twidan Royal family of Breman Asikuma, Central Region, and his mother, Elizabeth Appoe, was from the royal family of Krokorshwe, Central Region.
 He grew up in Accra with 2 brothers and a sister.

-Wubah attended Accra Academy from 1972 to 1979 for his GCE Ordinary and Advanced Levels education.
-He earned a bachelor's degree in Botany and a diploma in science education from the University of Cape Coast in Ghana, Master of Science in biology from the University of Akron, and Ph.D. in Botany and Microbiology from the University of Georgia.
+Wubah attended Accra Academy from 1972 to 1979 for his GCE Ordinary and Advanced Levels of education.
+He earned a bachelor's degree in Botany and a diploma in science education from the University of Cape Coast in Ghana, a Master of Science in biology from the University of Akron, and a Ph.D. in Botany and Microbiology from the University of Georgia.
 He was a postdoctoral fellow at the US Environmental Protection Agency Research Lab, in Athens, GA.